barakani/Grashjs_api/CONTRIBUTING.md

 ## Changing the code-base

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request.
-We are using a React template and the `src/content/own` directory contains the tsx pages used in this project.